SamuelBMartins/nixos-config/readme.md

 ## TODO

-- gpg and ssh keys
+- gpg and ssh keys with agenix
+- email/calendar auth
+- wifi passwords and keychain